OrioPrisco/piscine-42chips/README.md

 # Description

 My code from doing the 42chips piscine
-Note that day05 and day08 are incomplete
+Note that day08 is incomplete and rush00 is missing

 # Dependencies
 avr-gcc